stanford-oval/genie-cloud/README.md

     Then

         git clone --branch wip/nrser/k8s-dev-setup https://github.com/stanford-oval/almond-cloud.git

+    and change into the cloned repository with

+        cd almond-cloud

 3. You need Kubernetes running locally.
 For Windows and Mac we recommend [Docker Desktop][].
 After installation, follow the